ShubhamTatvamasi/letsencrypt/README.md

 Copy `fullcahin.cer` and `*.shubhamtatvamasi.com.key` in your sever.

-for deleting all container run:
+for deleting all containers run:
 ```
 docker-compose down
 ```